Charles Edgar Hamlin

 Known Children of Charles Edgar Hamlin and Mattie Shiver

-William Benedictus Townsend
+Benedictus Townsend

-M, b. circa 1710, d. before 1769
+M, b. circa 1715, d. before 1769

-William Benedictus Townsend was the son of Thomas Townsend Sr. and Sarah (--?--).
+Benedictus Townsend was the son of Thomas Townsend Sr. and Sarah (--?--).
 He married Lucilla Light, daughter of William Light, circa 1735 at "Millfield", Broadkill Creek, Sussex, Delaware, British Colonial America.1 He died before 1769 at Hilson Bay, Craven, South Carolina, British Colonial America.

 Land Records in Sussex County, Delaware (1736-1750)

 An October 10, 1745 complex deed4 shows Mary Light, Betty Light, and Benedictus Townsend. heirs of deceased John Light purchasing the 200-acre plantation called “Millfield” from the descendants of the original patent holder, William Clark.
 The transaction formally transferred ownership to the heirs of John Light the elder, via his son William Light, and finally to William's issue: Elizabeth, John the younger, and Lucilla.
 The repeated instances of intestacy within the Light family likely necessitated this clarifying deed.
-Benedictus represented his wife Lucilla's interest in the property.

-On May 3, 1750 Benedictus and Lucilla sold the 200-acre "Millfield" plantation to Adomozah Little for 30 pounds.5 This sale likely funded their subsequent move south.
+On May 3, 1750 Benedictus and Lucilla sold the 200-acre "Millfield" plantation to Adonijah Little for 30 pounds.5 This sale likely funded their subsequent move south.
 The property description places the plantation eastern side of Beaverdam Creek at its junction into the Broadkill River in Sussex County, Delaware.
 Given the family’s long tenure in the area, it is probable that Lucilla was born there and that all of Benedictus and Lucilla's children were born at "Millfield".

 Migration to North Carolina (1750-1764)

 The sale of the "Millfield" plantation in May 1750 correlates with the family’s relocation to Granville County North Carolina.
-Benedictus appears as “Benodictos Townson” on "A List of Tythables on Dan River for the Year 1751"6 This specific region of Granville County became part of Orange County in 1752, and later Caswell county in 1777.
-A search of extant records in Granville, Orange and Caswell counties yielded no othert Townsend records of any kind.
+Benedictus appears as “Benodictos Townson” on "A List of Tithables on Dan River for the Year 1751"6 This specific region of Granville County became part of Orange County in 1752, and later Caswell County in 1777.
+A search of extant records in Granville, Orange and Caswell counties yielded no other Townsend records of any kind.
 The 1751 tax list is very significant as it is the only document covering the gap in documentation from 1751 until his next documented appearance in South Carolina in 1764.

 Final Settlement in South Carolina (1764-1769)